o-Oscar/dog_control/README.md

 Goal : having a controller with low PD gains that keeps the robot upright both in simulation and in real life.

-TODO :

-- write a controller that makes a motor track the current position (to mimick zero torque)
-- add a target limit to the motors in the base controller
-- test the previous two in simulation (xfrc_applied to apply cartesian forces to a leg)
-- test the previous two in real life

-Then

 - read the imu data
 - write a controller that keeps the feets under the dog.